Wombozo/wrun/README.md

 # Overview

-Allows to run a script inside a project.
+<b>WRun</b> is a nvim plugin designed to run a script inside a project.

 If your project is in the `/home/user/dir1/dir2` path, the plugin will look for special script associated with `/home/user/dir1/dir2`, then if not found `/home/user/dir1`, and so on.